MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 To remove an eligible role assignment, you need the following values:

 1. **PrincipalId** - identifier of the principal to which the assignment is being granted.
 For example, a user or a group.
 For groups, they must be assignable to roles.
 That is, the **IsAssignableToRole** property of the group is set to `true`.
 1. **RoleDefinitionID** - identifier of the UnifiedRoleDefinition the assignment is for.
-It is read only.
+It's read only.
 1. **DirectoryScopeId** - identifier of the directory object representing the scope of the assignment.
 Use `/` for tenant-wide scope.
 Use `AppScopeId` to limit the scope to an application only.
-1. **Action** - this should be set to `AdminRemove`.
+1. **Action** - set to `AdminRemove`.
-1. **Justification** - a message provided by users and administrators when creating the request about why it is needed.
+1. **Justification** - a message provided by users and administrators when creating the request about why it's needed.

-The **ScheduleInfo** value is not required.
+The **ScheduleInfo** value isn't required.

 ```powershell
 $params = @{